microsoft/LightAIMD/docs/dev-guide.md

 We use pure C and avoid mixing C and C++ whenever possible.

 ## Memory management
-Use the following functions declared in mm.h to allocate and free memory buffers:
+Use the following functions declared in `src/mm.h` to allocate and free memory buffers:

 ```c
 void *x_malloc(u64 size)